 Federal Pell Grant

 The Federal Pell Grant is the foundation of federal student aid, awarded to undergraduate students with the lowest Expected Family Contribution (EFC).
 The award amount varies with level of enrollment.
 Federal Pell Grant recipients should finalize their registration for the entire term during the first five class days (free drop add period) to maximize their funding level.
 Withdrawing from one or more courses within the first two weeks may cause a Pell Grant award to reduce to the adjusted level of enrollment.
 Pell Grant eligibility is limited to 12 full-time semesters or the equivalent.
 You can learn more here.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 Like the Pell Grant, the FSEOG is awarded to undergraduate students with the lowest EFC.
 Priority must be given to Pell Grant recipients.
-Very limited funds are available, so it is critical to apply by the priority deadline of June 1 to be considered for this grant.
+Very limited funds are available, so it is critical to apply as early as possible for aid to be considered for this grant.
 Find more information here.